ains-arch/dotfiles/README.md

 It also lets me show my configurations to other people, in case I want to flex.

 Clone everything to the proper locations quickly by running `clone.sh`.
-WARNNG: untested until I actually get a new computer and need to run it.
+WARNNG: you'll probably need to fiddle with things to get them working correctly, which is a lot easier to do if you have a text editor other than vim to fall back to.
+You should also make sure to back up your current `.bashrc` and other configuration files, in case you need to copy something back in from them (like, for example, the conda initialization block).

+To make changes to this repo, clone it somewhere nonessential.
-Pull updates from the actual root directory into this git repo by running `pull.sh`.
+Then you can pull updates from the actual root directory into this git repo by running `pull.sh`.
+You'll proably need to change some file paths in `pull.sh` for it to work properly.

 ## Contents